Rebecca

 She has a diverse and complicated relationship with her mother.

-ep-sisters with her father, Rachel and Anna neither of whom she truly embraced.
+Rebecca shares two step-sisters with her father, Rachel and Anna neither of whom she truly embraced.
 She acknowledges spending quality time with her youngest sister Anna and forging a relationship, although at the end of the day she admits that "it just wasn't meant to be."

 Rebecca wrote a book in honor of her brother-in-law Bo.
 The book consists of 500 Pages - 70,000 words.
 Only one copy was ever published, which she gave to him.